 - Educational therapies

-Furthermore, the law allows up to $20,000 in annual contributions to 529 accounts, starting in 2026.
+Furthermore, in 2026, the law allows up to $20,000 in annual withdrawals from 529 accounts for qualified K-12 education expenses (up from $10,000 in 2025).

 How Does It Compare With the Previous Law?

-Previously, 529 accounts could be used for up to $10,000 per year in K–12 tuition expenses.3 However, the IRS does not currently recognize most homeschooling-related costs, such as curriculum materials, tutoring, or therapies, as qualified expenses.
+Previously, 529 accounts could be used for up to $10,000 per year in K–12 tuition expenses.
+2 However, the IRS does not currently recognize most homeschooling-related costs, such as curriculum materials, tutoring, or therapies, as qualified expenses.
 This means families using 529 funds for those purposes could have faced taxes and penalties.

 The change will, for the first time at the federal level, treat a wide range of homeschool-related expenditures as qualified uses of 529 funds.
 That offers more flexibility and financial relief for homeschool families.